yarec/react-layout-generator/README.md

 *This document is a work in progress.
 In the meantime see the source code for details.*

-React Layout Generator (RLG) is a css in typescript (javascript) component for dynamic and responsive layout.
+React Layout Generator (RLG) is a [Layout in React](https://github.com/chetmurphy/react-layout-generator/blob/master/LayoutInRect.md) component for dynamic and responsive layout.
 It started with an experimental simple state machine that produced a sequence of blocks (think grid) and then was expanded to allow responsive and dynamic layout.

 This component was inspired by [react-grid-layout](https://www.npmjs.com/package/react-grid-layout).

-## Use
+## Install

 For the time being, you will need to clone or fork the project to evaluate.